Interim Executive Director

 Advisory Board.
 Allison is a registered dietitian who recently relocated to Montgomery County from Las Vegas, where she was a health educator in the Office of Chronic Disease Prevention and Health Promotion at the Southern Nevada Health District and served as the registered dietitian liaison on the Southern Nevada Food Council.
 Allison received her Bachelor of Science in Nutrition Sciences from the University of Nevada, Las Vegas, where she also completed her dietetic internship.
 She also holds a Bachelor of Arts in English from Wellesley College.

-Elizabeth is a Senior Food Access Coordinator for the Food Council's SNAP Outreach Program.
-She assists residents in applying for SNAP and engages in community outreach to increase SNAP enrollment.
-She previously served as an Americorp VISTA with the Food Council's food security team, working on implementing the County's Food Security Plan.
-Prior to joining the Food Council, Elizabeth was a chef, a food educator, and an attorney practicing energy law, and she currently serves on the board of the Takoma Park Silver Spring Food Co-op.
+Elizabeth is the Director of Programs and Impact, leading efforts to track and capture the Food Council’s impact and funding opportunities to support our programming.
+Prior to holding this position, she was a member of the Food Council's Food Security team, working on implementing the County's Food Security Plan and connecting residents to food and SNAP benefits.
+Her other passion is the Takoma Park Silver Spring Food Co-op where she serves as board president.
+Prior to joining the Food Council, Elizabeth was a chef, a food educator, and an attorney practicing energy law.
 She holds a B.A. from Holy Cross College, a J.D. from Georgetown University, and a certificate in pastry arts from L'Academie de Cuisine.

 Program Coordinator